Cheap summer getaways in Wisconsin

 Just north of Two Rivers, Wis., Point Beach State Forest

-rents two rustic cabins, each with a boardwalk to white-sand beach on
+rents an "indoor group camp'' that includes two rustic cabins, each with a boardwalk to white-sand beach on

 Lake Michigan.
 They're in their own part of the park, south of the

 lighthouse and main beach, so they're very quiet.